Pullback formula for vector-valued Hermitian modular forms on $\mathrm{U}_{n,n}$: Differential Operators

 \begin{cor} Let $n_1,\ldots,n_d$ be positive integers such that $n_1\geq\cdots\geq n_d\geq 1$ and put $n = n_1+\cdots+n_d$.
 We take a family $(\bfk_s, \bfl_s)=(\bfk_{v,s},\bfl_{v,s})_{\va}$ of pairs of dominant integral weights such that $\ell(\bfk_{v,s})\leq n_d$, $\ell(\bfl_{v,s})\leq n_d$ and $\ell(\bfk_{v,s})+\ell(\bfl_{v,s})\leq\kappa_v$ for each $\va$ and $s=1,\ldots,d$.

-Let $P_v(T)$ be a $\left(V_{n_1,\bfk_{v,1},\bfl_{v,1}}\otimes\cdots\otimes V_{n_d,\bfk_{v,d},\bf_{v,d}}\right)$-valued polynomial on a space of degree $n$ variable matrices $M_n$ for $\va$, and put $P(T)=(P_v(T))_{\va}$. the differential operator $\mathbb{D}=P(\partial_{Z})=(P_v(\partial_{Z_v}))_{\va}$ satisfies the Condition (A) for $det^\kappa$ and $\det^\kappa\rho_{n_1,\bfk_{1},\bfl_1}\otimes\cdots\otimes\det^\kappa\rho_{n_d,\bfk_d,\bfl_d}$ if and only if $P(T)$ satisfies the following conditions: \begin{enumerate} \item If we put $\widetilde{P}(X_1,\ldots,X_d,Y_1,\ldots,Y_d)=P\left( \right)$ with $X_i, Y_i \in (M_{n_i,\kappa_v})_{\va}$, then $\widetilde{P}$ is pluriharmonic for each $(X_i, Y_i)$. \item For $(A_i,B_i) \in K_{(n_i)}^\bbc:=\prod_{\va}(\mathrm{GL}_{n_i}(\bbc)\times\mathrm{GL}_{n_i}(\bbc))$, we have
+Let $P_v(T)$ be a $\left(V_{n_1,\bfk_{v,1},\bfl_{v,1}}\otimes\cdots\otimes V_{n_d,\bfk_{v,d},\bfl_{v,d}}\right)$-valued polynomial on a space of degree $n$ variable matrices $M_n$ for $\va$, and put $P(T)=(P_v(T))_{\va}$. the differential operator $\mathbb{D}=P(\partial_{Z})=(P_v(\partial_{Z_v}))_{\va}$ satisfies the Condition (A) for $\det^\kappa$ and $\det^\kappa\rho_{n_1,\bfk_{1},\bfl_1}\otimes\cdots\otimes\det^\kappa\rho_{n_d,\bfk_d,\bfl_d}$ if and only if $P(T)$ satisfies the following conditions: \begin{enumerate} \item If we put $\widetilde{P}(X_1,\ldots,X_d,Y_1,\ldots,Y_d)=P\left( \right)$ with $X_i, Y_i \in (M_{n_i,\kappa_v})_{\va}$, then $\widetilde{P}$ is pluriharmonic for each $(X_i, Y_i)$. \item For $(A_i,B_i) \in \calk_{(n_i)}^\bbc:=\prod_{\va}(\mathrm{GL}_{n_i}(\bbc)\times\mathrm{GL}_{n_i}(\bbc))$, we have

-\end{enumerate} \end{cor} The above theorems and corollary does not say anything about the existence of differential operators satisfying condition (A) or how to construct them.
+\end{enumerate} \end{cor} The above theorems and corollary do not say anything about the existence of differential operators satisfying condition (A) or how to construct them.
 In general, even finding the dimension of the space formed by these differential operators is a difficult problem.
-However, it is easy to see when such a differential operator exists only when $d=2$.
+However, it is easy to see when such a differential operator exists only for $d=2$.